 The renunciation of evil is rooted in Scripture.
 In Romans 12:9, we are taught to, "Love unambiguously, hating the evil, holding fast to the truth."
 Amos 5:15 similarly says, "Hate evil; love good.
 Maintain justice in the courts."

-Loving and hating are not seen in Scripture as mere attitudes, but are rather understood as always being embodied in real action.
+Loving and hating are not seen in Scripture as mere attitudes, but rather are understood as always being embodied in real action.
 The verb in Romans 12 for hate in particular means to hate violently or specifically, to abhor so completely that one takes action against the object of such hatred (the evil itself).
 We are called to take strong action against the evil that may be said to motivate, pre-condition or, in some instances, cause the actions other persons may take.

 This does not, however, warrant violence against other people.
 Jesus is clear how we are to treat those who act with evil against us: love them, praying for and doing good even to those who persecute us.
 (Matthew 5:44).